frequently asked questions

 Trust us, it should taste absolutely delicious both inside and out.
 We choose health and nutrition always first.

 WHAT'S THE BEST WAY TO STORE MY LOAF OF BREAD?

-We store our loaves of bread cut side down on a cutting board and slice throughout the day.
-If this doesn't feel right for you, check out getting a bread box, and wrapping your loaf in a linen cloth or a dishtowel, and then place it in the bread box.
+At Bread and Flours, we store our loaves of bread cut side down on a cutting board and slice throughout the day.
+Or check out getting a bread box, and wrapping your loaf in a linen cloth or a cotton dish towel; then place it in the bread box.
 By keeping your loaf away from sunlight, heat, and moisture, you can extend the natural process of staling.
 If you know you are not going to eat it all within a couple of days; then pre-slice it and store it in a compostable freezer bag in your freezer.
 The flavors should remain equal to the day it was placed into the freezer.